 Practice of CEOs appointment at state-owned enterprises after implementation of corporate governance reform

 In previous article published on rates.fm we discussed how corporate governance reform would end political corruption in state-owned enterprises.
-Today, we will take a closer look at some of key state-owned enterprises and state-owned banks to see how exactly the reform influenced the practice of CEOs nomination and appointment.
+Today, we will take a closer look at some key state-owned enterprises and state-owned banks to see how exactly the reform influenced the practice of CEOs nomination and appointment.

 Please note that in cases described below, we only give the barest details sufficient to demonstrate the nomination and appointment practice in place.
 We, however, will not assess the performance efficiency or professional level of any CEO.
 Good corporate governance refers to having in place, and operating based on, established procedures rather than making “politically expedient decisions”.

 Further, we definitely do not claim that the only objective of the board should be CEO replacement.
-However, if SOE board has been happy with a CEO appointed for political reasons, and considered such CEO efficient, then why bother with establishing such additional tier when the government has been capable of handling such appointments on its own.
+However, if SOE board has been happy with a CEO appointed for political reasons, and considered such CEO efficient, then why bother with establishing such an additional tier when the government has been capable of handling such appointments on its own.

 Naftogaz